 Church of Our Lady of the Snows

 Founded by Charles IV upon his coronation in 1347, this lovely church was never completed.
 Although it is incomplete, the church has the highest vault of all Prague’s churches (34 metres).
 Next to the church is the Chapel of the Pasov Virgin, a venue for temporary art exhibitions.
 The church can be accessed through an arch in the Austrian Cultural Institute on Jungmannovo Square, or you can get a good glimpse of the exterior from the neighbouring Franciscan Garden.

-Former Czech president Václav Havel’s grandfather designed and built this immense building in 1921.
+Former Czech president, Václav Havel’s grandfather designed and built this immense building in 1921.
 It is now home to an art gallery, cinema, cafés, bars, shops and a ballroom.
-It has been the site of many significant events in the country’s history, and is considered the most important private cultural centre in the city.
+It has been the site of many significant events in its history and is considered the most important private cultural centre in the city.

 Built in the Modernist / Art Nouveau style in 1912, the palace became home to Turkish-style baths.
 It is now home to Koruna Palace Shopping Centre, which hosts many luxury stores and restaurants.

 A very short walk from the bustle of Wenceslas Square is the well-hidden former monastery gardens which provide much-needed peace to relax.

 - At the foot of the square, during festivals and holidays, you will notice numerous stands.
 The stands offering food and drink are good for sampling local specialities, such as grilled sausages and spiced wines.

 - Take good care of your wallet/handbag – Wenceslas square is notorious for its’ pickpockets.